frederic-perez/AmE-dictionary/dictionary.md

 __cede__
 __centrifuges__ _Iran is using centrifuges to enrich uranium into fuel for an atomic bomb._
 __chafe__ :two: :shit: _v_
-__chagrin__ :three: A feeling of vexation, marked by disappointment or humiliation. _Syn_ annoyance, irritation, vexation, exasperation _To my chagrin, he was nowhere to be seen._
+__chagrin__ (chagrined) :four: A feeling of vexation, marked by disappointment or humiliation. _Syn_ annoyance, irritation, vexation, exasperation _To my chagrin, he was nowhere to be seen._
 __chaise__
 __champ__
 __chaparral__